Barbara Dametto: Yoga Instructor, Sound Healer, Expressive Arts Practioner

 The use of masks is varied and unique and can be found on the theatre stage, in the artist's studio, in a religious rite of passage, or in a therapeutic environment.
 Psychodrama, for example, uses a dramatic approach to artistically and skillfully "play out" certain scenes in a person's life through role-playing, enactment, impersonation, and improvisation.
 In this environment, masks can be used for the purpose of assisting people in dealing with different (often traumatic) aspects of their lives.

-Ultimately, the mask illuminates what lies beneath the surface and helps us realize that we are complex personas born out of fortunate and unfortunate life circumstances.
+Ultimately, masks illuminate what lies beneath the surface and help us realize that we are complex personas born out of fortunate and unfortunate life circumstances.
 By bringing these disconnected aspects of self into the light and playfully animating them (acting them out), deep healing, understanding and self-acceptance can occur.
+So if you are open and ready to dive into your creativity and befriend what dwells "beneath the mask", let's play!

 Check out my blog article I wrote on masks: https://www.breathetrue.com/post/masks-teach-us-about-ourselves